Skip to main content Skip to footer

 CF14 8HR

-You’ll need to quote your National Insurance number and PAYE reference, which can be found on your pension advice note or P60.
+• PAYE reference, which you can find on your pension advice note or P60

-Each year we will send you a P60.
+Each year, we'll send you a P60.
 The P60 includes information about the pension we have paid you and the tax deducted during the tax year.

 The amount before tax shown on your P60 is usually different from the yearly rate paid for most of that year.